jsto890/Neuro_ML/Scripts/Label_Generation/README.md

 # Label Generation Directory

 This directory contains scripts for generating and validating subject labels for machine learning training and evaluation.
-The scripts automatically scan preprocessed medical imaging data and create standardized label files that map subject IDs to disease classifications.
+The scripts automatically scan preprocessed medical imaging data and create standardised label files that map subject IDs to disease classifications.

 ## 📁 Directory Structure